 - Software development is never complete.
 There will always be new features, new functionalities, bugs, improvements, and security updates.
-If you don’t set up the budget at the beginning and define the project goals, then the software project may become a constant drain of company funds.
+If you don’t set up the budget at the beginning and define the project goals, then the software plan may become a constant drain of company funds.

 How To Estimate The Budget For Agile Projects?